czh-rot/SmartPIR/README.md

 ### Features

 - **Protocol**: A sophisticated PIR protocol capable of handling variable-length entries efficiently, ensuring minimal overhead and maximum performance for data retrieval.
-- **Architecture**: Utilizes SmartSSDs (Smart Solid-State Drives) to enhance both computational and I/O performance.
+- **Architecture**: Utilizes SAMSUNG SmartSSDs to enhance both computational and I/O performance.
 The architecture optimizes data flow between the CPU and SmartSSD, significantly reducing latency and improving throughput.

 ------